3-24/Latexyy/README.md

 # Latexxy

-LaTeX math equation bot for Discord.
+Welcome, math-lovers!
+This is LaTeX math equation bot for Discord.

 <div align = "center">